thelpfy/dotfiles/README.md

 ### Stow

-For the symlinking of the dotfiles
+For the symlinking of the .config

 ```
 pacman -S stow